Running and Me

 My choice of event possibly gives some insight into my personality.
 It seems that my basic approach to life is summed up by – if you’re going to do something, go completely overboard at it (my husband will vouch for this).

 When I moved to Edinburgh from the back of beyond, I tried to find a cycle club to get involved with.
-I ended up not doing this at all, but joining the wonderful Musselburgh Running Club.
+For various reasons I ended up not doing this at all, but joining the wonderful Musselburgh Running Club.
 They were so friendly and encouraging that I found my bike gathering dust while I started entering running races.

 ‘Consistent’ is possibly the best way to describe my racing performance.
-I was consistent in finishing towards the front of the back third of runners.
+I was consistent in finishing towards the front…of the back third of runners.
 But it didn’t matter.
 I was improving.
 I was getting new pb’s (personal bests).
 I was running longer distances.
 I was enjoying feeling part of something.
 I was gathering an impressive collection of medals (for taking part).

 Running was my way back into fitness after both my pregnancies.
 Suddenly my time was massively constrained, but running was something I could fit in.
 I just needed a 30 minute window, 3 times a week and I was a runner again.
 I was a sporty person again.
 I was almost me again.

 I discovered running buggies.
 We bought a second hand Baby Jogger and I started to feel some sense of freedom.
-Martin and I could both do the local parkrun together every week (by together, I mean we started together and he waited for me at the finish line….he waited for quite a while sometimes).
+My husband and I could both do the local parkrun together every week (by together, I mean we started together and he waited for me at the finish line….he waited for quite a while sometimes).
 We both took pride in running with the buggy.